grindsa/acme2certifier/README.md

 [root@srv ~]# systemctl restart nginx
 ```

-20. test the server by accessing the directory ressource
+20. test the server by accessing the directory resource
 ```
 [root@srv ~]# curl http://<your server name>/directory
-you should get your ressource overview now
+you should get your resource overview now
 ```

 ## Installation as Django project